 Hazim Taiser Nasaredden

 Hazim Taiser Nasaredden was arrested at a pro-Hamas encampment at Arizona State University (ASU) during Israel’s war against Hamas terrorists.
+He also spread hatred of Israel and promoted anti-Israel activism.
 Israel launched the war after the October 7, 2023, terror attacks.

 Hamas murdered approximately 1,200 Israelis, injured thousands and kidnapped hundreds more that day.
 For more information, see the Canary Mission page on Hamas.